-Every scale is made up of 5 different sections, (1) the epicuticle, (2) the A-layer, (3) the endocuticle, (4) the exocuticle, and (5) the cell membrane complex.
+Every keratin scale is made up of 5 different sections, (1) the epicuticle, (2) the A-layer, (3) the endocuticle, (4) the exocuticle, and (5) the cell membrane complex.
 A major difference between these sections is their cystine content.
-Cystine is an amino acid that contains disulfide bonds (a chemical bond that does not separate easily).
+Cystine is an amino acid that contains disulfide bonds, a chemical bond that does not separate easily.
 Layers that are resistant to water absorption will have higher levels of cystine, which enables the protective nature of the cuticle.
 The A-layer, exocuticle, and epicuticle all have higher cystine levels, creating a stiff barrier that is water repellant.
 The endocuticle and the cell membrane complex have much less cystine and tend to absorb things like water and oil easier.
 When they absorb, they will expand, causing the scale to swell away from the cortex.

 Because the endocuticle is less resistant, this is considered the weakest point of the cuticle and is where stretching or separation damage will happen.
 Most cuticle damage is caused by friction during hair maintenance when the cuticle scales are separated and delicate.
 Motions like scrubbing the scalp or brushing hair can show up as rough scale edges, lifting irregularities, and splitting.
 Make sure you’re gentle with your hair; products aren’t the only answer.

 There is a lot of research being put into the study of the arrangement of the macrofibrils, and how this affects hair shape.
 What is known is the number of disulfide bonds in the cortex dictates how elliptical the hair will be.
 When the cortex is cylindrical, the hair will be straighter.
 The more disulfide bonds there are, the more ovoid in shape the hair will be.
 This is what creates the curl patterns of your hair.
-The number of spindle-shaped cells will also change the hair width and textures, from fine to very coarse hair.
+The number of spindle-shaped cells will also change the hair width and textures from fine to very coarse hair.
 The space between these spindles is the cellular membrane, which is considered the primary route of distribution of product into your hair.

+The medulla is a liquid pocket between the macrofibrils of the cortex.
 Not everyone has a medulla in their hair.
+The medulla can be a continuous hollow space through the entire hair or can be fragmented.
+There are studies that suggest the function of the medulla is to contain hair lipids that will upkeep hair glossiness, but the research is not conclusive.
 It is typically found in coarse or gray hairs and is thought to affect the performance of the hair dying process.
-Interestingly, medullated hair is slightly more difficult to color than non medullated hair because the hollow space results in less hair protein for dye to attach to and is more difficult to fully saturate with hair dye.
-The medulla is a liquid pocket between the macrofibrils of the cortex.
+It is believed that, medullated hair is slightly more difficult to color than non medullated hair because the hollow space results in less hair protein for dye to attach to and is more difficult to fully saturate with hair dye.

+During the keratinization stage of growth, these sections of hair naturally dry out, leaving an empty space along the axis of the hair.
 Though everyone has a different hair structure, proper care and maintenance of your hair is equally important to keeping your hair as youthful as a baby.

 Now that you know the basics of hair anatomy, you are better prepared to choose products that are the right fit for your hair needs.
 Need recommendations for a shampoo?
 Here are two we like but each one helps you achieve different goals so be sure to pick based on your specific needs: